 Hungry Goats to the Rescue?

-“It makes complete sense,” said frenetic community activist Saihra Ramun speaking out in front of Nevada City’s New York Hotel earlier this week.
+“It makes complete sense,” said furious community activist Saihra Ramun speaking out in front of Nevada City’s New York Hotel earlier this week.
 “We can sic our goats on all those pines and cedars, and within no time, they’ll have them all down.”

 Civil engineers like Grass Valley’s Con, Diggins, and Holmes, LLC claim using goats to take out trees won’t work.